semaphoreci/semaphore/docs/docs/reference/toolbox.md

 - `--times` or `-t`: number of times to retry before giving up.
 Default is 3
 - `--sleep` or `-s`: wait interval between retries in seconds.
 Default is 0

-For example, to retry 5 times `bundle install` with a 10 second sleep use:
+For example, to retry 5 times `bundle install` with a 10-second sleep use:

 ```shell
 retry --times 5 --sleep 10 bundle install